openframeworks/ofSite/_documentation/math/ofVec4f.markdown

 _inlined_description: _

 Calculates and returns the midpoint (as a vector) between this vector and 'pnt'.

-***return:***
+Parameters:
+pnt The vector used in the midpoint calculation with this vector.
-	The midpoint between this vector and 'pnt' as an ofVec4f.
+Returns: The midpoint between this vector and 'pnt' as an ofVec4f.